10 of the Most Expensive Drugs in the US

-Either way - in the U.S. - a patient should be able to afford or have coverage for the treatments they need to stay alive.
+Either way - a patient should be able to afford or have coverage for the treatments they need to stay alive.

 But you have probably found yourself in a situation where the cost of treatment was just too high.

-- Are your annual deductibles so out of reach -- say $3000 per year or more -- that it requires you to borrow money to pay your off your bills?
+- Are your annual medical deductibles so out of reach -- say $4000 per year or more -- that it requires you to borrow money to pay your off your bills?

-- Do the co-insurance bills from the doctor pile up on your table as you try to figure out how pay them?
+- Do the bills from the doctor pile up on your table as you try to figure out how pay them?

-- Did you skip filling that prescription last month because groceries were more important for your family, and there was no other option?
+- Did you skip filling that prescription last month because you had to buy groceries for your family, and there was no other option?

 Why are drugs so expensive?

 How much you pay for medication is dependent upon many factors: